frederic-perez/AmE-dictionary/data/dictionary.md

 __upskirt__ _v_ (upskirted)
 __upskirting__ _n_
 __upslope__ _n_
+__upspeak__ _n_ :astonished: The tendency to make your voice rise at the end of sentences so that statements sound like questions.
 __upstart__ _n_ :four::hammer: (upstarts) _The digital upstarts are shifting focus to television._ _The latest models are from upstarts like Tesla and Coda._
 __upstream__
 __upswing__ _n_ :five: __1__ An upward swing or trend. __2__ An increase, as in movement or business activity.